developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Error Handling / Alternate Flows:**
 - If no financial data exists: Display zeros with a message indicating no financial data has been recorded
-- If job is in progress: Display an indicator that profitability is preliminary
+- If job is in progress: Display an indicator that profitability is **preliminary** (calculations reflect data recorded to date and will change).
 - If revenue is zero: Display profit margin as 'N/A'.

 **Acceptance Criteria:**